-Examples: screwdriver, pen, police cars in rear view mirrors
+Examples: screwdriver, pen, water

 Antecedent: 2.
 Discriminative Stimuli (S^D)

 - Antecedents that signal the availability of reinforcement are called discriminative stimuli (S^D).

 - Ripe berries on a bush

 - "Open" sign on store

 - Teacher's instructions to a student

 - Discriminative stimuli can include pictures, verbal directions, and other materials related to instruction.

 - · Can include more than one stimulus.